Shooter opens fire outside Reno casino, killing 3 and injuring several others

 “There was incredible, swift action that took place,” Reno Mayor Hillary Schieve said, adding that it stopped the suspect from going into the casino-hotel to continue the rampage.

-The suspect fired at Reno police officers, hitting a patrol vehicle.
+The suspect fired at Reno police officers and hit a patrol vehicle.
 Multiple officers returned fire, striking the suspect, Crawforth said.
 The suspect, whose name was not released, remains in critical condition.

 Michael Sisco, 60, said he was in his room and about to head to the valet for his car when he heard popping sounds.
 He looked out his window and saw people screaming and running from the valet area.